gerwitz/hgc-v12/src/lists/wonders.md

 - How much water or electricity a surface can store
 - Science, which can move humanity forward despite our meager individual cognitive capabilities
 - How young human cultures are
+- How short modern history is (e.g. the Bayt al-Hikma was founded in the 8th century)